r0n1tr/team21/README.md

     pcplus4w   <= pcplus4m;
 end
 ```

-Our implemented synchronous block with implicit signals omitted.
+We implemented 4 synchronous registers with implicit signals omitted.
 This is to show the logic within each register at each stage of the pipeline in order to reduce time taken for programs to run.
 We have added a 'clear' signal to our first two registers as they are controlled by the hazard unit to either stall or flush the register of its information stored.

 #### Hazard Unit: